Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 She felt his gaze on her but refused to meet it, offering only a slight shrug.
 "Maybe later." she said, as she watched him take her queen.

-Tara's play grew more erratic.
-She sacrificed a bishop and a rook for minor positional gains, a frantic, disorganized assault.
-Fell queen-side castled into a fortress.
-More of her pieces vanished from the board.
-When one of Fell's rooks slid onto her back rank, she captured it with her own without a second thought, shrugging as if it were meaningless.
+Tara’s moves turned wild, sacrificing bishop and rook for scraps of ground in a desperate, scattered attack.
+Fell castled queen-side, building a fortress as her army dwindled.
+When his rook invaded her back rank, she snatched it up, barely reacting, as if the loss meant nothing at all.

 She missed the next trap completely, pushing a pawn forward absently.
 She muttered a curse in quiet Cygni Standard.